 Someone once told me,

 In other words, while you're working as a freelance writer you are contributing to the sales funnel of another business.
 Perhaps your article reaches a new reader who signs up to their newsletter, or a new customer who makes a purchase, or buys their eBook.
-All you have to do to make the leap from having a freelance writing job to having a business is to make money from content that doesn't rely solely on your own labour on your own platform.
+All you have to do to make the leap from having a freelance writing job to having a business is to make money from content that doesn't rely solely on your own labor on your own platform.

 There are a few ways to achieve this: